BBVA/kapow/docs/source/examples/index.rst

 .. warning::

-   Quotes around parameters only protect against injection of additional arguments, but not against turning a non-option into option or vice-versa.
+   Quotes around parameters only protect against the injection of additional arguments, but not against turning a non-option into option or vice-versa.
    Note that for many commands we can leverage double-dash to signal the end of the options.
 See the "Security Concern" section on the docs.

 Sending HTTP error codes